-Get to know the basics of charging your EV.
+Get to know the basics of charging your electric car.

-Charging an electric vehicle (EV) is, in many ways, much simpler than refuelling a vehicle with an internal combustion engine.
+In many ways refuelling an electric car is even simpler than filling up a gasoline vehicle.
 There is no odor or mess, no fuel grades to decide between, and you don’t even need to find a gas station.
 All you need is a connection to the same electricity grid that powers your lights, computer, or smartphone.

 As long as you have access to electricity, there are only two other things you need to know: how to connect your vehicle, and how fast it will charge.